 Aromatica: A Clinical Guide to Essential Oil Therapeutics, Volume I: Psychologically, vetiver stimulates the mind and promotes realism.
 The oil also promotes cognitive flexibility and emotional security.
 Physically, the essential oil restores, calms, and cools hypotonic/weak, hypertonic/tense, and overactive/hot conditions.
 In Traditional Chinese Medicine the essential function of this oil is to nourish the Blood, Yin, and Essence, clear heat, and calm the Shen.

-Subtle Aromatherapy: Vetiver brings the energy of all the major chakras into harmony, balance, and alignment with each other.
+Subtle Aromatherapy: Vetiver aligns, balances, and harmonizes the energy of all the major chakras.
 The grounding and earthing properties of the oil relate specifically to the root (first) chakra.
 The oil is also useful for the solar plexus (third) chakra to protect against oversensitivity.

 The Essential Guide to Aromatherapy and Vibrational Healing: In small amounts, vetiver helps you stay grounded during spiritual practices and is perfect for earth-centered spiritual pursuits, earth-based rituals, and shamanic journeywork.
 Mentally, the essential oil is grounding and helps you stay focused on your personal goals.
 The oil is calming and helps relieve stress and tension.